Jack Johnson’s Banana Pancakes Recipe

 Instructions

 • Test out a teaspoon of the batter in the preheated pan.
 If it cooks too quickly or burns, reduce the heat.
-When the pan is properly heated, spoon 2 tablespoons of the batter into the pan in a circular motion.
+When the pan is properly heated, spoon about 2 tablespoons of the batter into the pan in a circular motion.
 Cook for 2-3 minutes per side, until the pancake is golden brown on both sides.
 Work in batches for 3-5 pancakes, letting the pan reheat between sets.

 Keyword banana, pancakes, peanut butter